National Parks Near Atlanta

 The fort figured prominently during the Civil War.
 The only battle at Fort Pulaski occurred on April 10th & 11th, 1862, between Union forces on Tybee Island and Confederate troops inside the fort.
 Union forces occupied the fort beginning in April of 1862.

 Today the fort, which is only 20 minutes east of Savannah, offers its visitors an incredible series of outdoor exhibits.
 Discover rooms housed with period furnishings and beautiful nature trails.
-It’s definitely worth a trip especially if you love history, nature or both.

 9. Great Smoky Mountains National Park